sdc/moodle-local_leapwebservices/readme.md

 **Note:** this function will only work with Moodle 2.5 or later.
 Calling this function with Moodle 2.4 or earlier will result in an exception being thrown.

-* Pass: one or more usernames
+* Pass: one or more usernames.
 * Returns: a list of user details:
     * id - the user's id
     * username - the user's username (slightly redundant)